Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 ## Classes

 To make concrete implementations of abstract data types we need to use *classes*.
-In the S3 system you create a class, and assign a class to an object, just by setting an attribute on the object.
+In the S3 system, you create a class, and assign a class to an object, just by setting an attribute on the object.
 The name of the class is all that defines it, so there is no real type checking involved.
 Any object can have an attribute called “class” and any string can be the name of a class.

 We can make a concrete implementation of a stack using a vector.
 To define the class we just need to pick a name for it.
 We can use `vector_stack`.
-We create such a stack using a function for creating an empty stack, and in this function we set the attribute “class” using the `class<-` modification function.
+We create such a stack using a function for creating an empty stack, and in this function, we set the attribute “class” using the `class<-` modification function.

 ```{r}
 empty_vector_stack <- function() {